AmoDinho/design-systems-zero-hero/README.md

  ### Shouldn’t take more than five days
 During this design phase, it should not take longer than a working week to get the UI library functional for you to build high fidelity mockups.

+Our goal by doing this is to insure that you're able to ship your project faster because keystake holders might not be able to detect tanigble progress in your project.
+Trust I'm speaking from first hand experince.
 ### Overview of engineering  phase

 ### Choose framework